New versions of Newton method: step-size choice, convergence domain and under-determined equations: Special Cases

-In Euclidean case a Stage 1 step (damped Newton) of Algorithm~1 is which is exactly gradient minimization step for function $|f(x^k)|$.
-Stage~2 (pure Newton) step is This reminds well-known subgradient method for minimization of convex functions.
+This reminds well-known subgradient method for minimization of convex functions.
 However in our case we do not assume any convexity properties, and the direction may be either gradient or anti-gradient in contrast with minimization methods!